algorand/conduit-plugin-template/README.md

 ### Testing

-A simple configuration is available to quickly launch your project.
-The `make run` target will build your project, configure a data directory, and offer up a few commands for different ways to run it.
-See the terminal output of `make run` for details.
+A simple configuration is available to launch your project with a predefined configuration.
+Use `make run` and follow the instructions printed to the terminal.

 ### Release